 Feelings are very important in many areas of our lives

-Feelings and emotions are perfectly valid in many areas of life, in our relationships with partners, friends, our children, in our spiritual outlook, our memories of beautiful moments, our experiences of watching great performances of music or dance, in our connections with our pets, or watching a sunset.
+Examples are our relationships with partners, friends, our children, our spiritual outlook, our memories of beautiful moments, our experiences of watching great performances of music or dance, our connections with our pets, or watching a sunset.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage video training courses.
-He has been practicing and teaching Thai Massage for 16 years.
+The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
+He is the founder of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.